sse-secure-systems/connaisseur/docs/RELEASING.md

 ## Push new Connaisseur image

-When the PR is approved and ready to be merged, first push the new Connaisseur image to Docker Hub, as it will be used in the release pipeline.
+When the PR is approved and ready to be merged, first push the new Connaisseur image to Docker Hub for all our supported architectures.
+This needs to be done first, as it will be used in the release pipeline.
-Run `make docker` to build the new version of the docker image and then `DOCKER_CONTENT_TRUST=1 docker image push securesystemsengineering/connaisseur:<new-version>` to push and sign it.
+Run `make docker-multiarch` to build the new version of the docker image on multiple architectures.
-You'll obviously need the right private key and passphrase for doing so.
+Note that this already includes the pushes to the registry.

+## Sign Connaisseur image

+Run `bash scripts/multi_arch_sign.sh` or execute the steps detailed in [Multi Arch Builds](#multi-arch-builds).
-You also need to be in the list of valid signers for Connaisseur.
+For Notary, you need to be in the list of valid signers for Connaisseur (you can check with `notary -s https://notary.docker.io delegation list docker.io/securesystemsengineering/connaisseur`) and have your DockerHub credentials, TUF private key and passphrase ready.
+For Cosign, you need the SSE signing key and its passphrase.
+For Notation, you need the SSE signing key and configure it in the `signingkeys.json`.

-If not already (you can check with `docker trust inspect securesystemsengineering/connaisseur --pretty`) you'll need to contact [Philipp Belitz](mailto:pbe@systemsecurity.com).
+If anything is amiss, you'll need to contact [Philipp Belitz](mailto:pbe@systemsecurity.com).

 ## Merge PR